tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 <a  class="noCrossRef" href="https://instagram.com/developer/endpoints/relationships/" class="noExtIcon"><img src="images/instagramapi_3_17.png"/></a>

-The Relationships resource isn't described.
-Instead, the descriptions are added for each of the resources grouped within the Relationships resource:
+The Relationships resource isn't described but rather acts as a container for relationship resource URLs.
+Descriptions are added for each of the resources grouped within the Relationships resource:

 * GET `/users/self/followsGet`
 * GET `/users/self/followed-byGet`